zhukovka/wix-style-react/docs/adding-story.md

 #### `componentPath` - `string` required

-a string of relative path to component source.
+A string of relative path to component source.
 This is required in order for automatic documentation to know where to start parsing.

-even though just folder is enough, it is better to provide exact path to file.
+Even though just folder is enough, it is better to provide exact path to file.

 ```js
 import MyComponent from './src/components/MyComponent';